 Together, the Stertzes love hosting friends and community members in their home in Wylie, TX.
 They would be delighted to make your acquaintance and be of help in any way they can.
 Click here to contact the Stertzes.

 Lydia graduated from Maranatha Baptist University in 2016 with a BA in Biblical Counseling and a minor in Church Music.
-She looks forward to marrying Josh and supporting and helping his ministry, but also desires to influence and mentor young women through a counseling ministry.
+She enjoys supporting and helping their ministry, and also desires to influence and mentor young women through a counseling ministry.

 Josh graduated from Maranatha Baptist University in 2017 with a BA in Communication Arts: Digital Media, and a minor in Marketing Management.
 He desires to use his talents and skills to support ministry both in the church, and personally.
 You can contact him at email@example.com

 Our mission is to fulfill Jesus’ commission to make disciples of Christ and teach them His commands (Matthew 28:19-20).
 We will work to establish an independent, local church of believers in Jesus that will elect trained and qualified leadership according to the qualifications outlined in the New Testament (1 Timothy 3:1-7, Titus 1:6-9, 1 Peter 5:1-4).

 We believe that the Holy Bible, composed of the sixty-six books of both the old and new Testaments, is God’s Revelation unto man, was written without error in the original manuscripts by men divinely inspired by the Holy Spirit, and is, therefore the sole authority in all matters of faith and practice, and is the supreme standard by which all human conduct, creeds, and opinions should be tried (II Tim 3:16, 17; II Peter 1:21)